Kassym-Jomart Tokayev: Russia

 According to political analyst Rico Isaacs, the decision in Tokayev replacing Nursultan Nazarbayev was due to his own full will to not rapidly implement democratic reforms, which would hurt Nazarbayev's legacy of stability and relations with Russia.
 Just two weeks after taking office, Tokayev visited Moscow in his first foreign state visit on 4 April 2019, meeting with Putin alongside other Russian officials.
 During the visit, Putin offered Russian assistance to Tokayev in the construction of a proposed nuclear power plant in the country.
 In June 2019, Tokayev stated that the decision of constructing a nuclear power plants would be made on decision by local matter, if by means of a referendum.

-In late 2020, Russian lawmakers Vyacheslav Nikonov and Yevgeny Fyodorov made remarks on how the entire Kazakhstani territory was a gift given by the Soviet Union and that was currently being leased by Russia.
+In late 2020, Russian lawmakers Vyacheslav Nikonov and Yevgeny Fyodorov made remarks on how all of Kazakhstan's territory was a gift given by the Soviet Union.
 This sparked backlash from the Kazakh Ministry of Foreign Affairs which warned about severing relations between both nations due to "provocative attacks".
 In response to controversial statements, Tokayev in response on Egemen Qazaqstan, wrote that such words from "some foreign citizens" are aimed at "spoiling" relations between two states, insisting that "nobody from outside gave Kazakhs this large territory as a gift."

 China

 Tokayev made a state visit to China in September 2019.
 There, he met with CCP General Secretary Xi Jinping in Beijing of which both leaders agreed to form a permanent comprehensive strategic partnership.
 Tokayev vowed to triple wheat exports to China to 2 million tonnes possibly including salt, dairy products, meat and poultry as well.
-During a visit to Peking University, he met with his long-term intern language teacher Liu Shiqing as well as Kazakhstani students.
-Shiqing described Tokayev as "sociable, active, quick" who became fluent in Chinese and as "one of the best students."
+During a visit to Peking University, he met with his long-term intern language teacher Liu Shiqing as well as Kazakh students.
+Shiqing described Tokayev as "sociable, active, quick", who became fluent in Chinese and as "one of the best students."